 If you’re like most people, you’ll find it hard to look at house designs in a brochure or a 2 dimensional floor plan, and then to project the house in “3D” in your mind’s eye.
 Likewise, it can be hard to look at a floor plan and judge if there is enough space inside for your antique dressing table, or for your couch in the theatre room, or if the home design will work with the size and slope of your land.
 But it goes without saying, choosing your home design is a huge decision.
 One that you’ll live with for years to come.
 So it is important to get it just right.

-Early in the planning stages of your new home, it’s highly recommended that you talk to someone with a trained eye for house plans and who is experienced in bringing plans to life to suit your land, lighting, and lifestyle.
+Early in the planning stages of your new home, it’s highly recommended that you talk to someone with a trained eye for house plans; someone who is experienced in bringing plans to life to suit your land, lighting, and lifestyle.

 6 valuable tips for deciding on your floor plan and facade